mimx85-boop/Super_Agent_Trader/README_SETUP_FINAL.md

-# 🎯 FINAL SUMMARY - Everything is Ready!
+# 🎯 FINAL SUMMARY - Local Scheduler Recommended (Actions Disabled)

 ## What I've Done For You ✅